Updated June 5, 2020

 - Develop custom communication materials targeted to clinicians at the frontline of the COVID-19 response that clearly explain that your mental health care professionals are equipped to help them navigate the COVID-19 crisis and that the services are completely confidential.

 - Work with each of your clients to provide just-in-time group and 1:1 sessions to frontline clinicians while protecting the health of your staff.
 For example, use telehealth technology to plant multiple virtual mental health professionals inside the most impacted hospitals and/or at health care provider quarantine facilities for easy on-demand access.

 - Ensure your organizations’ emergency response plan includes strategies to adequately handle a surge in requests for services.

-- Several organizations, including Methodist Hospital and UCSF, are using video conferencing tools to set up peer support “connection groups” in which physicians and care teams can support one another and discuss ongoing challenges.
+- Several organizations, including Methodist Hospital, UCSF and Mount Sinai, are using video conferencing tools to set up peer support “connection groups” in which physicians and care teams can support one another and discuss ongoing challenges.
 UCSF’s anesthesia department provides virtual support sessions via Zoom for faculty and trainees.
 These sessions are held once per week—one for faculty and one for trainees.
 Discussion questions for these sessions includes: What worries you?
 How are you feeling and what are you experiencing now?
 How are you processing all of this?
 Here are some Zoom and moderator tips provided by UCSF.